i-Ready Math Diagnostic Scores by Grade 2026: Calculator & Chart

 Core Mathematical Domains Assessed

-- Number and Operations: Understanding of whole numbers, fractions, decimals, integers, and rational numbers, including computational fluency and number sense
+- Number and Operations: whole numbers, fractions, decimals, integers, rational numbers, computational fluency, and number sense.

-- Algebra and Algebraic Thinking: Patterns, expressions, equations, functions, linear relationships, and problem-solving using algebraic reasoning
+- Algebra and Algebraic Thinking: patterns, expressions, equations, functions, linear relationships, and problem-solving with algebraic reasoning.

-- Measurement and Data: Units of measurement, geometric measurement, data representation, interpretation of graphs, and statistical concepts
+- Measurement and Data: units of measurement, geometric measurement, data displays, graph interpretation, and statistical concepts.

 How to Interpret Your i-Ready Math Diagnostic Score